How to Upgrade Ghost Installation

 Step 3: Check Node.js Version Requirements

-Ghost has strict Node.js version requirements.
-As of Ghost 6.x:
+Ghost has strict Node.js version requirements:

 | Ghost Version | Required Node.js |